jerturowetz/notes/to-do.md

 So Matt’s kinda pissed off as his amps have been used a few times and settings are messed up, also someone broke one of his strings on his guitar and didn’t replace it / drop off strings or whatever, so he’d rather no one use his stuff anymore.

 - Measure laundry shelves
-- Pick up scotts computer & shelves
 - Pick up drums chez Mike M.
 - Clean up gists
 - WordPress snippets to files
-- go through new plugins
+- Go through WP plugins
-- Review developer plugins
 - Warn shakti of email changes
 - Shut down rackspace
 - Pick up cables by erin